grant-olson/grant-olson.github.io/_drafts/magloop.md

 without having to take a cutting torch to it!

 Based on this, the main loop is just good old RG-213 coax with the shield acting as the loop.
+I can coil up the loop when not in use.
 As an added bonus, this allowed me to make different swappable variations of loop sizes easily.

 ### Temporary

-This is intended to be used onsite temporarily.
+This antenna intended to be used on site temporarily.
 It's not intended to be mounted permanently.
 As such I tried to make it a little weather resistant in case there's some light rain, but made no attempt to make it fully water or wind proof.
+If storms are coming the antenna goes inside.

-### No electronics
+### No Motors

-Most designs include a motor that spins the tuning capacitor at a distance.
-I had serious problems with a motor attached to a smaller capacitor on a previous build.
-For the moment I wanted thing to be predictable and not have to analyze how a bunch of coils of wire in the motor or other wires going to a control unit.
-So the capacitor is tuned by hand.
+Many designs include a motor that spins the tuning capacitor at a distance.
+Some include a rotator to take advantage of the antenna directionality.

+I had serious problems with a motor attached to a smaller capacitor on a previous antenna.
+It caused all kinds of stray capacitance and bizarre changes to SWR at random inexplicable times.
+I didn't know if it was the control cable for the motor, the coils of wire in the motor, the connection to the capacitor, or what.

-This has worked reasonably well while I've been testing on FT8, and also shouldn't be a problem if I park on a frequency to do POTA.
-In the future I may try to add in a tuning motor, but for now I want to get a feel for how the antenna performs without having to think about that complication.
+For now I will tune the antenna by hand, and position it by hand.
+This can be a little annoying, but I don't intend to hunt-and-seek contacts.
+I plan to sit on a frequency, such as an FT8 frequency, or possibly calling CQ on a single frequency in a future POTA excursion.
+And running FT8 has worked just fine.

+I'll probable reconsider this at some point, but at least then I will have a good handle on my baseline expectations for the antenna and a better feel for if and what problems are caused by a new motorized attachment.

 ## Build